Darkempire78/Music-Discord-Bot/README.md

 ?replay : Replay the current song.
 ?reload : Reload the current song.
 ?loop : Enable or disable the loop mode.

+?playlist add <Url> : Add a track to your playlist.
+?playlist remove <Index> : Remove a track to your playlist.
+?playlist display <Url> : Display playlist's songs.
+?playlist load <Url> : Add the whole playlist to the queue.

 ?stats : Display the bot's stats.
 ?support : Give a link to join the support server.